swan-cern/help/docs/ats/intro.md

 ## Network access

-The ATS SWAN prototype runs on CERN's General Purpose Network (GPN), but it is **exposed to CERN's Technical Network (TN)**.
+ATS SWAN runs on CERN's General Purpose Network (GPN), but it is **exposed to CERN's Technical Network (TN)**.
 Such exposure is bidirectional, in other words:

 1. User sessions can query devices located in the TN.
-2. Users located in the TN can connect to the prototype and create sessions.
+2. Users located in the TN can connect to ATS SWAN and create sessions.

 Furthermore, user sessions in ATS SWAN **do not have Internet connectivity**.